Musk tweets support for Dorsey remaining as Twitter CEO

-(Reuters) - Elon Musk said late on Monday he supported Jack Dorsey remaining as Twitter Inc’s chief executive officer, two days after reports that activist investor Elliott Management Corp has pushed for his removal from the role.
+(Reuters) - Elon Musk said late on Monday he supported Jack Dorsey remaining as Twitter Inc’s (TWTR.N) chief executive officer, two days after reports that activist investor Elliott Management Corp has pushed for his removal from the role.

-"Just want (to) say that I support Jack as Twitter CEO," the billionaire chief executive officer of Tesla Inc tweeted bit.ly/2VFpo2I, using the heart emoji to say Dorsey has a good heart.
+"Just want (to) say that I support Jack as Twitter CEO," the billionaire chief executive officer of Tesla Inc (TSLA.O) tweeted bit.ly/2VFpo2I, using the heart emoji to say Dorsey has a good heart.

-Dorsey, 43, is one of Silicon Valley’s most prominent entrepreneurs, and also runs Square Inc, a mobile payments company he co-founded.
+Dorsey, 43, is one of Silicon Valley’s most prominent entrepreneurs, and also runs Square Inc (SQ.N), a mobile payments company he co-founded.

 Dorsey and Musk have lauded each other on social media earlier.
 In an event early this year, Dorsey had asked bit.ly/2vxT1bq Musk, who has over 31 million followers on Twitter, for advice on how to make the platform better.